shad0wrider/FetchDroid/README.md

 <br>
-To use FetchDroid , you will have to first set the CodeWord , which when sent via any number to your when will receive an sms reply with coordinates , a google maps link , and Wifi networks near your phone for better locating.
+To use FetchDroid , you will have to first set the CodeWord , which when sent via any number to your when will receive an sms reply with
+1.coordinates
+2.a google maps link
+3.Wifi networks near your phone for better locating.

 **How does it Work?**